 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-In the fourth quarter, orders climbed 68% to $442.8 million from the prior-year period, while net sales surged 77% to $437.8 million from $246.9 million.
-U.S. sales rose 68% to $234.3 million, and non-U.S. sales increased 89% to $203.5 million.
+Fourth-quarter net sales rose 77% to $437.8 million from $246.9 million a year earlier.
+U.S. sales increased 68% to $234.3 million, while non-U.S. sales climbed 89% to $203.5 million.

-Fourth-quarter gross profit increased to $102.9 million from $79.8 million, but gross margin fell to 23.5% from 32.3%.
-Adjusted gross profit rose to $143.1 million from $87.0 million, though adjusted gross margin narrowed to 32.7% from 35.2%.
+Gross profit rose 29% to $102.9 million, but gross margin fell to 23.5% from 32.3%.
+Adjusted gross profit increased 65% to $143.1 million, though adjusted gross margin declined to 32.7% from 35.2%.

-Adjusted EBITDA nearly doubled in the quarter, climbing 93% to $68.7 million from $35.6 million, and adjusted EBITDA margin widened to 15.7% from 14.4%.
+Adjusted EBITDA nearly doubled to $68.7 million from $35.6 million, and adjusted EBITDA margin improved to 15.7% from 14.4%.

 For fiscal 2027, the company guided to net sales of $2.05 billion to $2.12 billion, adjusted EBITDA of $390 million to $410 million, and adjusted EPS of $1.70 to $1.90.
-Today the company's shares have moved -9.74% to a price of $14.00.
-For the full picture, make sure to review COLUMBUS MCKINNON CORP's 8-K report.
+Today the company's shares have moved -9.28% to a price of $14.07.
+For more information, read the company's full 8-K submission here.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.